mcellteam/mcell/libmcell/documentation/generated/classes.rst

 * | **products**: List[Complex] = None

 * | **fwd_rate**: float = None
+  | May be changed after model initialization.
+  | Setting of value is ignored if the rate does not change.
+  | If the new value differs from previous, updates all information related
+  | to the new rate including recomputation of reaction times for molecules if this is a
+  | unimolecular reaction.

 * | **rev_name**: str = None
   | Name of the reaction in reverse direction.

 * | **rev_rate**: float = None
-  | Reverse reactions rate, reaction is unidirectional when not specified
+  | Reverse reactions rate, reaction is unidirectional when not specified.
+  | May be changed after model initialization, in the case behaves the same was as for
+  | changing the 'fwd_rate'.

 * | **variable_rate**: List[List[float]] = None
   | Variable rate is applicable only for irreversible reactions.
 Members fwd_rate and rev_rate